New Hampshire Residential Lease Agreement

 Landlord’s Name and Address Specifies the name and address of the landlord or authorized agent.
 This enables smooth communication of any important legal notice.

 Late/Returned Check Fees Specifies late fees or returned check fees related to the lease.
-New Hampshire has no regulations on late fees and a $25 cap for returned check fees.
+New Hampshire has no regulations on late fees.
+Returned check fees are capped at $25 by default, although a landlord may be able to demand a higher fee by express written agreement.

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.